vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 - Postal address
 - Email address

-### 2 - Nano app and environment
+### 2 - Nano app and Companion Wallet

 - Nano App source code (GitHub repository),
-- and either
+- and its Companion Wallet: either
-  - a link to a CLI repository, or
+  - a link to the CLI repository, or
-  - a companion wallet running on Windows/MacOS/Linux (mandatory for Public release)
+  - a link to the GUI running on Windows/MacOS/Linux (mandatory for Public release)

 ### 3 - Documentation